hapijs/hapi/docs/Reference.md

     - `handler` - an alternative location for the route handler function.
 Same as the `handler` option in the parent level.
 Can only include one handler per route.
     - `bind` - an object passed back to the provided handler (via `this`) when called.
-    - `app` - application-specific state.
-Provides a safe place to store application data without potential conflicts with **hapi**.
+    - `app` - application-specific configuration.
+Provides a safe place to pass application configuration without potential conflicts with **hapi**.
 Should not be used by plugins which should use `plugins[name]`.
-    - `plugins` - plugin-specific state.
-Provides a place to store and pass route-level plugin data.
+    - `plugins` - plugin-specific configuration.
+Provides a place to pass route-level plugin configuration.
 The `plugins` is an object where each key is a plugin name and the value is the state.
     - `pre` - an array with prerequisites methods which are executed in serial or in parallel before the handler is called and are described in [Route prerequisites](#route-prerequisites).